1. What is Rehydration?

-A document schema is used to define a message.
-It is a definition on an Xml message with optional extensions for flat files, EDI file, etc that enable the parsers to convert the native format into Xml.
+Answer: A document schema is used to define a message.
+It is a definition on an Xml message with optional extensions for flat files, EDI files, etc that enable the parsers to convert the native format into XML.

 5. What are the execution modes in a pipeline Stage?

 - A stage in a pipeline has an execution mode of either “All” or “First Match”, which controls the components that get executed if more than one component is added to a stage.